 applications will be granted:

-Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or linked junior/primary school
+2. Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or linked junior/primary school

-3.

-Other children who live in the catchment area at the closing date for applications
+3. Other children who live in the catchment area at the closing date for applications

-4.

-Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary school
+4. Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary school

 In the event of over subscription within any criterion, preference will normally be given to children who live nearest to the school as the crow flies.
 Distances are measured from the entrance to the child’s home to the designated central point between the two sites.
 The exception to this is that all children who fall into criterion 1 or 2, by the closing date for application, will be guaranteed a place at the school providing the school is listed as the first preference and the application is received by the closing date for the normal year of entry to the school.